spiffe/spire-controller-manager/migration/README.md

 ### How do I federate trust domains?

-With Kubernetes Workload Regisrar the Pod annotation `spiffe.io/federatesWith` is used to create SPIFFE ID's that federate with other trust domains.
+With Kubernetes Workload Registrar the Pod annotation `spiffe.io/federatesWith` is used to create SPIFFE ID's that federate with other trust domains.
 For example:

 ```yaml
 apiVersion: v1